-Within this absolute priority, the Secretary intends to support projects under the following two focus areas: (A) Preparing Personnel to Serve Infants, Toddlers, and Preschool-Age Children with Disabilities who have High-Intensity Needs; and (B) Preparing Personnel to Serve School-Age Children with Disabilities who have High-Intensity Needs.
+Within this absolute priority, the Secretary intends to support projects under the following two focus areas: (A) Preparing Personnel to Serve Infants, Toddlers, and Preschool-Age Children with Disabilities; and (B) Preparing Personnel to Serve School-Age Children with Disabilities.

 Applicants must identify the specific focus area (i.e., A or B) under which they are applying as part of the competition title on the application cover sheet (SF 424, line 12).
 Applicants may not submit the same proposal under more than one focus area.
-Applicants may submit different proposals in different focus areas.

-Note: The Office of Special Education Programs (OSEP) may fund out of rank order high-quality applications to ensure that projects are funded in both Focus Area A and Focus Area B.
+Applicants may submit proposals under both focus areas so long as they are different proposals.
+OSEP may fund out of rank order applications from HBCUs and TCCUs.
+OSEP may also fund applications out of rank order to ensure that projects are funded in both Focus Area A and Focus Area B.